RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 Yeah, and that's food.
 Like, "Hey, I need some food!"
 It's not like, you know, "Hey, this is secret that I've never told anybody and I just need to get it off my chest."

-*I'm curious, did you get pushback from the community of, you know, professional community of therapists and psyChologists who are saying that this is, you know, too easy or, you know, it's, in a way, it's disruptive to the idea of traditional mental health help?*
+*I'm curious, did you get pushback from the community of, you know, professional community of therapists and psychologists who are saying that this is, you know, too easy or, you know, it's, in a way, it's disruptive to the idea of traditional mental health help?*

 Yeah, so fortunately, um, we were, you know, really under the radar for a long time.
 And in 2013 that was really deliberate on my part because the idea then that you could train a regular person to care for another person was, was seen as radical.
 Now it's not at all.
 Now the scene is, like, very obvious.
 Like, yeah, of course, why not.
 Like, just listening like this isn't hard.
 Anybody can do this.
 It's not hard.
 Like we have all kinds of problems.
 We should be doing this, um.

 But we ended up adding therapists.
 So we, we love therapists.
-I'm a psyChologist, I was nervous.
+I'm a psychologist, I was nervous.
 We have over 100 clinicians on the platform.
 So, we see it like a treatment team where you, you know there are there, are volunteer listeners, there are licensed professionals, and there there are even chat bots.
 And, and together that combination of people can best help people.

 So it's, it's not like like the Uber, where it's like "Hey, we want to kill taxi cabs."
 Um, it's more like, "Hey, we need you but you're super talented, so you should be helping the people that really need it, whereas like, if somebody else just has like a minor boyfriend-girlfriend or, you know, minor work stress problem, you know, we don't want to clog you up with with these kind of minor issues where you could be, you know, you could be really helping somebody who's experiencing more depression.
 And so that triage process that, that's how we see it so now, now we get no pushback at all, um, and we, you know, we, we have a bunch of people, you know, in the company that are licensed people.
 And I think that that'll get smarter and better where it's like, right now the, the therapists don't yet work with the volunteer listeners in that kind of way or with chat bots in that kind of way.
 But I think in the future it'll be much more streamlined and, you know, and we'll be able to help people, you know, significantly better because that that team will be tighter.